Title IX & the Policies and Procedures on Sexual Harassment

-The Equity and Title IX Coordinator (the Coordinator) will determine if a voluntary informal resolution process is appropriate based on the complexity of the matter and the severity and extent of the alleged harassment.
+The Title IX Coordinator (the Coordinator) will determine if a voluntary informal resolution process is appropriate based on the complexity of the matter and the severity and extent of the alleged harassment.
 There are some serious offensives that may not be resolved through voluntary informal resolution including but not limited to non-consensual sexual intercourse, domestic violence, and/ sexual harassment between an employee and student where the employee is the Respondent.
 A voluntary informal resolution may include but is not limited to mediation, targeted educational programming, and training for relevant individuals and groups.

 If the Coordinator determines that voluntary informal resolution is an appropriate option then, during the initial meetings with Reporting Party and Responding Party, the Coordinator will inform the parties of the option to proceed with a voluntary informal resolution process.
 The Coordinator or their designee will not force a Reporting Party to directly confront a Responding Party in mediation.
 Either party may request a voluntary informal resolution; however, both parties must agree to undergo the process.
 If the matter is regarding an issue under section II of this policy, no informal resolution may begin without a formal complaint.

 Once both parties agree to an informal resolution, the Coordinator will draft an Informal Resolution Agreement and deliver it to both parties.
 Each party has five (5) business days to sign the agreement.
 If the parties do not sign within the required time, the case will revert to a formal investigation.
 The Coordinator will coordinate the voluntary informal resolution process.